Meet the Team

-Rosie joined the COCO team as Administration Assistant in October 2018, becoming the Administrator in 2020.
+Rosie joined the COCO team as Administration Assistant in October 2018, becoming the Administrator in 2020 and Operations Manager in 2022.
 A passionate advocate of the importance of education, Rosie spent five years teaching Modern Foreign Languages in various schools across the North East.
 As well as loving languages and literature, Rosie also enjoys the outdoors and is a keen gardener.
 She can often be found in her allotment plot, growing fruit and vegetables with varying degrees of success.

 Freya is the Fundraising Officer for COCO, joining the team in October 2021.
 She leapt straight into the deep end and organised a tremendously successful COCO Ball in November 2021, and is now looking forward to the exciting events on the COCO Calendar in the future!

 Rebecca is COCO’s Meal Officer.
 Rebecca started volunteering for COCO in May 2019 in the build up to our Golf Day, and was incredibly excited to be offered the chance to become a member of the COCO team in December 2021.
 She has volunteered within both overseas and UK initiatives; supporting educational, female empowerment, and orphanage projects in India and Ghana, as well as helping to organise the UK’s first Local Conference of Youth (LCOYuk) in November 2019.